 - What else you could do: identify at least one element or your writing that you will keep on your to-do-list and believe could use further attention and feedback.

-Any project missing the preface will not be graded; it will be returned to you and marked as late until resubmitted with proper format.
 Your essay should also include your statement of the Honor Code pledge.

 Audience: I am only the initial reader of your essay.
 Since we are emphasizing that writers seek to communicate their writing in a variety of public/published forms, you need to consider a larger audience for each of the essays–and let that audience inform your writing and revision.
 Generally speaking, your audience for these projects will be readers who are interested in what first-year students at Washington College are writing and learning.
 This means that they have a basic knowledge of this course and its assignments, but no specific knowledge of the texts you are discussing or ideas you are exploring.
 One goal of mine is to have you submit a final version of one of these essays for publication in a digital magazine I am developing for first-year writers at Washington College.
 Readers of that magazine will be: your peers, other professors on campus, your parents, future students–all interested in getting a better view of how first-year students at WAC think and write.
 There are also numerous other publications on campus for you to consider such as The Medium, The Collegian, and The Washington College Review.
 This is your audience.